 - A great white shark has a torpedo-like body shape, which reduces friction when they are swimming.

-- The blue or grey color of the upper body blends with the ocean floor when anyone sees it from above while its white underside blends with reflected sunlight when looked from the ocean floor.
+- The blue or grey color of the upper body blends with the ocean floor when anyone sees it from above while its white underside blends with reflected sunlight when looked at from the ocean floor.

 Flexible jaws and serrated teeth